phoe-trash/value-semantics-utils/doc/EQV.md

 * capable of working with standard Common Lisp data types by default,
 * user-extensible via `GENERIC-EQV`,
-* capable of detecting cycles by default,
+* configurable to detect cycles and recognize them as equivalent,
 * designed to never overflow the stack even on deeply nested structures or when working with long cycles,
 * configurable to signal a `EQV-DEFAULT-METHOD-CALLED` warning in case of fallthrough to the default method (e.g. for type mismatches).